 A moving song written and performed by a Frome teenager during the coronavirus lockdown is raising thousands of pounds for the children’s hospice where her older sister goes for respite.

-Bel Guthrie, 13, wrote Lost and Found in just one day and her song has already raised more than £7,000 for Children’s Hospice South West (CHSW) in just three weeks.
+Bel Guthrie, 13, wrote Lost and Found in just one day and her song has already raised nearly £8,000 for Children’s Hospice South West (CHSW) in a matter of weeks.

-A video of her performing the song has had nearly 2,000 views on YouTube, Facebook and Instagram, where it caught the attention of The Corrs singer and drummer Caroline Corr, who said: “Beautiful, Bel is so talented and now writing her own songs.”
+A video of her performing the song has more than 2,000 views on YouTube, Facebook and Instagram, where it caught the attention of The Corrs singer and drummer Caroline Corr, who said: “Beautiful, Bel is so talented and now writing her own songs.”

 Bel’s song has also received celebrity support on Instagram from fashion designer Pearl Lowe and London band Balcony, who said it ‘sounds amazing!’.